 - SEP IRA.
 A SEP IRA provides that an employee may make a contribution of 25% of their compensation.
 This type of plan must be in existence before the business’ tax filing deadline.
 The number of employer contributions can be up to 25% of employee compensation up to certain limits and may vary each year.
 The employee must be 21 with compensation of at least $550.00 annually.

-3. Profit Sharing Plan.
-A Profit Sharing Plan provides that the employee individual contribution must be the lesser of 100% of compensation, or $52,000.00 for 2014.
+- Profit Sharing Plan.
+A Profit Sharing Plan provides that the employee’s individual contribution must be the lesser of 100% of compensation, or $52,000.00 for 2014.
 Once again, the employer contribution percentages can change each year, and the employee must be 21 years of age.
 Certain service requirements exist for the employee.

-5. 403(b) plans.
-Generally a 403(b) plan is a tax sheltered annuity plan for employees of charities, schools and medical organizations and ministers.
-This type of plan allows for employees to contribute pre-tax or after tax income amounts and the amount of contributions are similar to 401k contribution limits.
+- 403(b) plans.
+Generally, a 403(b) plan is a tax-sheltered annuity plan for employees of charities, schools and medical organizations, and ministers.
+This type of plan allows for employees to contribute pre-tax or after-tax income amounts and the number of contributions is similar to 401k contribution limits.

 NOTE: This general summary of the law should not be used to solve individual problems since slight changes in the fact situation may require a material variance in the applicable legal advice.

 Certified Specialist in Estate Planning,

 Trust & Probate Law by the OSBA